Oabu77/daralnas-chatgpt/FINALIZATION.md

 # Cloudflare Tunnel Finalization Runbook

 The commands below must be run **as root** on the target host to finish wiring the Cloudflare tunnels, lock down raw ports, and verify the deployment.
-The sequence assumes MCP (port 3333) and Audit (port 4444) services are already running locally.
+Run this only after rehearsing in a staging environment and capturing rollback steps; the sequence has not been production-tested in this repository.
+The steps assume MCP (port 3333) and Audit (port 4444) services are already running locally.

 ## 1) Verify local services
 ```bash